dcki/web_socket_tennis/README.md

 ## Development tips

-- Might need to truncate the database occasionally.
+- Might need to refresh browser pages or truncate the database occasionally.
 I've been doing that with `rake db:schema:load`.
 There might be a more specific command for truncating.
+Hopefully the issues making this necessary will be fixed soon.
 - Might need to truncate redis occasionally with `redis-cli flushall` if there is an orphan game job, but hopefully such jobs will be smart enough to detect that they should exit without error to remove the job from the queue.
 Also there might be a more targeted way to find and delete just one sidekiq job from redis.
 - Chrome developer console network tab will show websocket messages if you select the WS filter (instead of all, xhr, etc.).
 - If something is mysteriously not working check the rails server and sidekiq output or logs.
-The game messages sent by clients fills up the log, and can make it difficult to see more useful information, including errors.
+The game messages sent by clients fill up the log, and can make it difficult to see more useful information, including errors.
 (TODO: consider filtering those client messages from the logs.)
 Sometimes it can help to increase the interval in the game JavaScript to reduce the frequency of messages.
 - I often write debugging info (sometimes just line numbers so I can tell what code is being executed) to a file and `tail` that file, especially in the sidekiq jobs since I don't know how to start a debugger there.

 ## Plans

-I'd like to write a web app that allows users to play a pong-like game with other users.
+I'd like to write a web app that allows users to play a pong-like game with other users over the Internet.

 A matchmaking system would prompt users for the difficulty level they want to play at and put 2 players into a game if their desired difficulty levels match.